 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Academic Deans must consistently demonstrate qualities such as initiative, integrity, and leadership.
+In order to perform their job successfully, people who work as Academic Deans must consistently demonstrate qualities such as initiative, leadership, and integrity.

 Below, you'll find a list of qualities typically required of Academic Deans, ranked by importance:

 Many Academic Deans have earned a graduate degree.
 For example, they may require a master's degree, and some require a doctoral degree, such as a Ph.D., M.D., or J.D..

 Academic Deans may need some on-the-job training, but most candidates will already have the required skills, knowledge, work-related experience, and/or training.

 Academic Deans may benefit from understanding of specialized subject areas, such as administration and management, education and training, or customer and personal service knowledge.